smith-chem-wisc/ProteoformClassifier/README.md

 # ProteoformClassifier
-Classifies proteoform identifications and validates that input is transparent about ambiguity
+Classifies proteoform identifications and validates that input is transparent about ambiguity.